minhquyet2308/Evidence-based-recommender-systems/README.md

 # Evidence-based-recommender-systems
-The implementation of the evidence-based recommender systems (ERS) for high-entropy alloys (HEAs) contains source codes in Python programming language and demo data set of the work.
+The implementation of the evidence-based recommender systems (ERS) for high-entropy alloys (HEAs) contains source codes in Python programming language and demo data sets of the project.

 # Overview

-The ERS is a comprehensive independence testing projects including source code of the recommender system, testing python notebooks and small data sets to demo the implementation.
+The ERS is a comprehensive independence testing projects including source code of the recommender system, examples using ipython notebooks and small data sets to demo the implementation.
 These tests contain a basic example to show the commender system's usage and an example to explain the method to evaluate the recommender system using an experiment with k-folds cross-validation.

 # Repo Contents